Best of Breed Applications

 One common concern about adopting best-of-breed applications is the perceived difficulty of integrating them with existing systems.
 However, with modern integration tools and APIs, this challenge is becoming less daunting.
 Many BoB applications are designed to seamlessly connect with other software, including ERP systems, creating a best-of-both-worlds scenario.

-This means you can enjoy the benefits of specialized software and solutions where they offer the most benefit while maintaining the cohesion and centralization provided by your ERP system.
+This means you can enjoy the benefits of specialized software and solutions where they offer the most benefit.
+Additionally, you can also maintain the cohesion and centralization provided by your ERP system.
 This integration allows your organization to adapt and grow without the limitations of a monolithic ERP approach.

 Cost-Effectiveness